 - Call your friends or family — chatting it up with loved ones is a great way to elevate your mood and energize your mind.

 - Do something fun, yet intellectual — for example, Lumosity is a great website that offers fun exercises meant to improve your memory and problem-solving skills.
 If that’s not your cup of tea, you can always watch a short 5-minute TED-ed video and learn something new and interesting.

 - Use a coffee break to conduct a walking meeting — the coffee will refresh you, the walk will help elevate your computer hunch, and you might get inspiration from picking the brains of your colleagues.

 - Organize your desktop or laptop folders and files — we all know how the “Downloads” folder easily fills up, but if you use your breaks to organize, edit, and delete your files and folders regularly, it’ll be much easier for you to find what you’re looking for when in a hurry.

-- Be bored – it might sound odd, but taking some breather time in-between tasks is a great way to find new ideas, as well as rest and recharge.
+- Be bored — it might sound odd, but taking some time to be bored can help you come up with new ideas and improve your overall productivity levels.

-Clockify for Mac and browser extensions for Chrome and Firefox allows you to define the time for your work sessions and your breaks with a Pomodoro timer – you’re then automatically reminded to take a break or start a new work session.
-What’s best, you can easily set your work sessions to 52 minutes and your break time to 17 minutes – and make the most of the scientific research.
+Clockify for Mac and browser extensions for Chrome, Firefox and Edge allow you to define the time for your work sessions and your breaks with a Pomodoro timer — you’re then automatically reminded to take a break or start a new work session.

-Your one-way 1-hour commute time doesn’t have to be a curse – consider it as some extra time you can spend cutting down the long hours you’d spend working in the office or at home.
+Your one-way 1-hour commute time doesn’t have to be a curse.
+Think of it as some extra time you can spend cutting down the long hours you’d spend working in the office or at home.